MicrosoftDocs/customer-insights/ci-docs/engagement-insights/configure-connections.md

 1. Review the settings and select **Done** to create the connection.

 > [!NOTE]
 > It may take several hours for the data to become available in engagement insights.
-You can check the status in the **Connections** area.
+You can check if a connection has been made in the **Connections** area.

 To see the customer profiles report, go to **Reports** > **Profiles**.
 For more information, see [Customer profile report](profile-reports.md).